Information on the Penguin 4.0 Release Including Our Summary and the Key Takes Given its New Real-Time Signal Process.

 We go into more detail on avoiding link footprints in this post.

-This has not really been the shock update that Penguin normally brings with it to the SEO landscape, largely because the effects of the ‘real time Penguin’ will only effect a page or part of a website and will now only be temporary, provided you clean up whatever it is that would be tripping Google’s Penguin Spam Filters.
+This has not really been the shocking update that Penguin normally brings with it to the SEO landscape, largely because the effects of the ‘real-time Penguin’ will only affect a page or part of a website and will now only be temporary, provided you clean up whatever it is that would be tripping Google’s Penguin Spam Filters.

-Put it this way, your not going to wake up one morning with the previous dreaded site-wide penalty where the rankings on your whole site tanked!
+Put it this way, you’re not going to wake up one morning with the previous dreaded site-wide penalty where the rankings on your whole site tanked!